anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 MUST be performed based on an authenticated self-contained object.
 The certification request is bound in a self-contained way to a proof of origin based on the IDevID.
-Consequently, the authentication and authorization of the certification request may be done by the domain registrar and/or by other domain components.
+Consequently, authentication and authorization of the certification request can be done by the domain registrar and/or by backend domain components.
-These components may be offline or reside in some central backend of the domain operator (off-site) as described in {{sup-env}}.
+As mentioned in {{sup-env}}, these components may be offline or off-site.
 The registrar and other on-site domain components may have no or only temporary (intermittent) connectivity to them.
 The certification request MAY also be piggybacked on another protocol.